Skip to content

 “Spence is awake and responding.
 His condition is listed as stable.
 He did not sustain any broken bones or fractures.
 But has some facial lacerations.
 He is expected to make a full recovery.

 “He is currently resting with his family by his side.
 They want to thank everyone for their prayers and well wishes.
 They are extremely grateful to the Dallas first responders who rushed to the scene to attend to Errol after the accident.
-Also the doctors who are taking care of him at the hospital.”
+Also, the doctors are taking care of him at the hospital.”

-The pair traded blows in a twelve round war, which saw Spence move up to third on the WBN Pound for Pound list.
+The pair traded blows in a twelve-round war, which saw Spence move up to third on the WBN Pound for Pound list.